 - Taylor Knight

-Tags: Alex Nguyen, Andrew Fleckenstein, Andrew Nguyen, Anthony Nguyen, Arielle Fein, Ben Lomond Flying Ducks, Braemar Blast, Bryan Meade, Carla Arquero, Chesterbrook, Crosspointe Cruisers, Denny Nguyen, Diana Hanson, Donaldson Run Thunderbolts, Eleanor Balgley, Emily Decker, Emma Hutchison, Hamlet, Hannah McMillen, Jack Conger, Jack Storrs, Janet Hu, John Sloan, Katherine Helms, Kerrigan McMillen, Lake Manassas Blue Dolphins, Little Falls, Maddie Heilbrun, Marie Repcyznski, McLean, Michael Poppalardo, Mosby Woods, NVSL, Old Bridge Breakers, Overlee, Piedmont Tsunamis, PWSL, Rachel Danegger, Ridgewood Barracudas, Sam Pomajevich, Sarah Haase, Sudley Seahorses, Tuckahoe, Westlake Village, Will Pyle
+Tags: Alex Nguyen, Andrew Fleckenstein, Andrew Nguyen, Anthony Nguyen, Arielle Fein, Ben Lomond Flying Ducks, Braemar Blast, Bryan Meade, Carla Arquero, Chesterbrook, Crosspointe Cruisers, Denny Nguyen, Diana Hanson, Donaldson Run Thunderbolts, Eleanor Balgley, Emily Decker, Emma Hutchison, Hamlet, Hannah McMillen, Jack Conger, Jack Storrs, Janet Hu, John Sloan, Katherine Helms, Kerrigan McMillen, Lake Manassas Blue Dolphins, Little Falls, Machine Aquatics, Maddie Heilbrun, Marie Repcyznski, McLean, Michael Poppalardo, Mosby Woods, NVSL, Old Bridge Breakers, Overlee, Piedmont Tsunamis, PWSL, Rachel Danegger, Ridgewood Barracudas, Sam Pomajevich, Sarah Haase, Sudley Seahorses, Tuckahoe, Westlake Village, Will Pyle